-Walking into Olhão’s fish market is an incredible experience, and if you are just there to browse then you will probably leave feeling amazed.
-Going there to buy though can sometimes feel quite daunting even though the fishmongers are lovely and the quality of fish is incredible.
-For those who regularly visit a good fish market you are probably wondering why I might be saying this.
-It is because sometimes we just don’t know where to start as the range of fish is amazing.
+Walking into Olhão’s fish market is an incredible experience, and if you are just there to browse you will probably leave feeling amazed.
+Going there to buy though can sometimes feel quite daunting.
+Back when I first wrote this post we just didn’t know where to start some days as the range of fish can be extraordinary.

 The other challenge for us is that the majority of fish on sale is unknown in northern waters and consequently unrecognizable to most northern Europeans, and then there are the names.
 Yes everything is named, but some of the names are regional or generic ones.
 Can be challenge when trying to determine exactly which Flounder, Bream or Sole they are selling and which you actually want.
 We have found Alan Davidson’s ‘The Tio Pepe Guide to the Seafood of Spain and Portugal‘ invaluable in helping us to identify.

 Our repeated purchase has been Pescada (Hake) – it’s such a delicious fish and so easy to prepare.
 I also love the fact you can buy a mix of fish for a fish stew or curry.
 This is called Caldeirada, and it is well worth purchasing as not only does it save you the trouble of making a decision about what to buy but you get a great mix of fresh fish.